Timdavidcole/CV/README.md

 - Music is a blank canvas, with endless possiblities.
 So divining discrete objectives, whether in the studio or the meeting room, was a large part of my job.
 I took pride in directing ambitions, reading the market and building campaigns.

 ##### Calm communicator
 - Sleep deprived musicians, prima donna acrobats and neurotic managers are just a few of the types of people you need to keep on side and motivated as a music producer.
-Keeping your cool in stressful creative environments, while being open to all opinions always brought out the best in people.
+Keeping your cool in stressful creative environments, while being open to all opinions I found always brought out the best in people.

 ##### Grade 3 recorder
 - I'm yet to find a situation this isn't useful in.